zsobhani/37bill/README.md

  http://fromthepantothefire.com/2014/03/24/deloreans-of-massachusetts-2008-2011/

-delorean_extract.py // pull only the delorean records from the rae db delorean_process.py // work with the new file proc/deloreans.csv
+delorean_extract.py -- copies only the delorean records from the rae db delorean_process.py -- work with the new file proc/deloreans.csv extracted above